Juggernaut102/tp/docs/DeveloperGuide.md

 - At least one student exists in the list

 **Main Success Scenario:**
-1. User enters `list` to view current students and their indices
+1. User requests to <u>list students</u>
-2. User enters `delete INDEX` (where `INDEX` is a valid number)
+2. User requests to delete a specific student in the list using index in the list
 3. EduDex removes the student at the specified index
 4. EduDex shows a confirmation message
 Use case ends.

 **Extensions:**
 - **2a.
 Invalid index format (non-number)**
     - 2a1.
-EduDex shows error: *"INDEX must be a positive integer"*
+EduDex shows an error message
       Use case ends.

 - **2b.
 Index out of bounds**
     - 2b1.
-EduDex shows error: *"The student index provided is invalid"*
+EduDex shows an error message
+      Use case ends.

+- **2c.
+Missing required parameters**
+    - 2d1.
+EduDex shows an error message
       Use case ends.